inputfalken/DynamoDB.SourceGenerator/README.md

 ## Note

-This project has not been tested in any real scenario and currently serves as mostly a hobby project.
+This project has not been tested in any real scenario and currently serves as a hobby project.

 ## Features